fledge-iot/fledge/docs/quick_start.rst

 For example, to start the FogLAMP system, open a session to the FogLAMP device and type::

-/usr/local/FogLAMP/bin/FogLAMP start
+/usr/local/FogLAMP/bin/foglamp start

 Troubleshooting FogLAMP
 #######################

 FogLAMP logs status and error messages to syslog.
 To troubleshoot a FogLAMP installation using this information, open a session to the FogLAMP server and type::

-  grep -a 'FogLAMP' /var/log/syslog | tail -n 20
+  grep -a 'foglamp' /var/log/syslog | tail -n 20

 Running the FogLAMP GUI
 =======================